antononcube/Raku-Gherkin-Grammar/README.md

 - `gherkin-interpret`

-The Raku outputs of `gherkin-interpret` are test file templates that after filling-in would provide tests correspond to the input specifications (given in Gherkin.)
+The Raku outputs of `gherkin-interpret` are test file templates that after filling-in would provide tests that correspond to the input specifications.

 **Remark:** A good introduction to the Cucumber / Gherkin approach and workflows is the [README](https://github.com/robertlemmen/raku-cucumis-sextus#readme)